Dipeshtripathi13/proteomics_chatbot/README.md

 ├── uniprot_data.csv             # Protein data file
 ├── response_process.py          # Preprocessing logic for protein data
 ├── Dockerfile                   # Docker containerization instructions
+├── get_selected_data.py         # To extract the top 5oo records from the uniport database
+├── extract_index.py             # To vectorize each of the 500 records using sentence Transfomer
+├── protein_info_vectors.index   # stored vector index of each of the records ├── vectorizer.py                # stored vector index of each of the records
 ```

 ---